Updated: March, 2023

 The Frap roast doesn’t alter the drink’s viscosity and enhances its flavor very nicely.

-You can ask to have your Frap roast substituted with espresso upon your request, so if you feel like it, do so!
+You can ask to have your Frap roast substituted with espresso, so if you feel like it, do so!

 The thickness of a Frappuccino is also enhanced through the use of thickening agents such as xanthan gum.